AP® Calculus BC Free-Response Questions (FRQs)

 1. Read all the questions thoroughly.

-Some parts of the questions are related to each other.
-For example, in Part A, they may ask you to estimate a Riemann sum, and then in Part B, they may ask you to interpret whether your answer in Part A is an overestimate or underestimate.
-Even if you are not confident in your answer to Part A, answer Part B as if your answer to Part A was correct.
-Readers are instructed to grade each answer independently.
-Therefore, you can still get full points on Part B even if your answer to Part A is incorrect but you interpreted it correctly.
+Some parts of the FRQ questions may be related.
+For instance, Part A might ask you to estimate a Riemann sum, and Part B might ask you to determine if your result in Part A is overestimated or underestimated.
+Even if you are unsure about your Part A answer, proceed with Part B as if your Part A answer were correct.
+Readers grade each part independently, so you can still earn full points for Part B by providing the correct interpretation, regardless of any errors in Part A.

 As you prepare for the exam, use the College Board® scoring guidelines to study what kinds of things they instruct the readers to look for.
 When you answer questions on the exam, only include the information you need to score points.
 If you need to write things down as you work toward your answers, do so in the question booklet.